mibur1/comet/README.md

 The toolbox is designed in a modular way, which means you can use the individual parts in combination with others, but also by themselves.

 * continuous and static dFC measures require 2D time series data (n_timepoints x n_regions) as input
-* state-based dFC methods require a TIME_SERIES object (as used in the pydfc package) containing data for multiple subjects as input
+* state-based dFC methods require a TIME_SERIES object (as used in the [pydfc toolbox](https://github.com/neurodatascience/dFC)) containing data for multiple subjects as input
 * Graph measures need 2D adjacency/connectivity matrices as input
-* Multiverse analysis needs decision/option pairs of any kind to create forking paths in the analysis
+* Multiverse analysis needs decision/option pairs of any kind to create forking paths in the analysis as well as a template script for the analysis

 **GUI**